HL7/fhir-shorthand/input/pagecontent/reference.md

     {name2} {card2} <i>{flags2}</i> and
     {name3} {card3} <i>{flags3}</i> ...</code></pre>

-In these expressions, the names (`name`, `name1`, `name2`, etc.) are new names that the rule author creates.
-They should describe the extension in the context of the profile.
-These names are used to refer to that extension in later rules.
-By convention, the names should be [lower camelCase](https://wiki.c2.com/?CamelCase).
+In these expressions, the names (`name`, `name1`, `name2`, etc.) are new local names created by the rule author.
+They are used to refer to that extension in later rules.
+By convention, the local names should be [lower camelCase](https://wiki.c2.com/?CamelCase).

-> **Note:** Contains rules can also be applied to 'modifierExtension' arrays; simply replace `extension` with `modifierExtension`.
+> **Note:** Contains rules can also be applied to modifierExtension arrays; simply replace `extension` with `modifierExtension`.

 **Examples:**

-* Add standalone FHIR extensions [`patient-disability`](http://hl7.org/fhir/R4/extension-patient-disability.html) and [`patient-genderIdentity`](http://hl7.org/fhir/StructureDefinition/patient-genderIdentity) to a profile of the Patient resource, at the top level using the canonical URLs for the extensions:
+* Add standalone FHIR extensions [patient-disability](http://hl7.org/fhir/R4/extension-patient-disability.html) and [patient-genderIdentity](http://hl7.org/fhir/StructureDefinition/patient-genderIdentity) to a profile of the Patient resource, using the canonical URLs for the extensions:

   ```
   * extension contains http://hl7.org/fhir/StructureDefinition/patient-disability named disability 0..1 MS and http://hl7.org/fhir/StructureDefinition/patient-genderIdentity named genderIdentity 0..1 MS